heloisethero/bicyle_technical_test/README.md

 ```
 python ./sample/statistiques_descriptives.py
 ```
-You will see the output files (the graphs and tables from slides 3 to 10) appear in the `graphs` folder.
+You will see the output files (the graphs and tables from slides 3 to 10) appear in the `output` folder.

 For the figures and the tables corresponding to the second part, this is the command to launch:
 ```
 python ./sample/machine_learning.py
 ```
-You will see the output files (the graphs and tables from slides 15 to 17) appear in the `graphs` folder.
+You will see the output files (the graphs and tables from slides 15 to 17) appear in the `output` folder.

 To run both scripts at once, you can use this command:
 ```